concord-consortium/lara/README.md

     docker-compose exec app bundle exec rake lightweight:admin_last_user

+If you see a warning about a confict with a built-in method `OmniAuth`, it can be ignored.

+Finally, sign out and sign back in again using http://app.lara.docker/users/sign_in

 ### SSO with a local portal

 To use SSO with the portal you need to make sure your `PORTAL_HOST` is set correctly in your lara `.env` file.
 And you need to add a client to the Portal by running this command in the portal directory: